Collector Plugin Development

 To test a collector plugin, simply launch Resoto and trigger the collect action manually by executing

-workflows run collect in Resoto Shell.
+workflow run collect in Resoto Shell.

 Once resource collection is complete, you can execute